Zachhaaa/zachpuglia-portfolio/content/camera-arm.md

 CAD from Fusion

-There are many things that went into this design to make it 3D printable.
+Several factors contributed to making this design 3D printable.

 ## The Clamp

 {{< imgtext >}}

-The clamp consists of 3 parts
+The clamp consists of 3 parts.

  1. Clamp main section
  2. Threaded section
  3. Screw

-The reason the clamp is split into the threaded section is so I can print the thread vertically, running the layer lines across rather than vertically (increasing the strength of the clamp), and remove the need for supports.
+The reason the clamp is split into a threaded section is so that I can print the thread vertically, running the layer lines across rather than vertically (increasing the strength of the clamp) and removing the need for supports.

 This then attaches to the base of the arm using screws.